temujin9/mezovy/adventures/050 - pros and cons in prolichica.md

   - Gahdri
     - Admirer from Royal Wizards Guild?
     - Contact with the Axe of Perun?
-    - Visiting Prolichia's guild to learn ???
+    - Visiting Prolichica's guild to learn ???
 - Old Episode Callbacks
   - (001) Durko - fop with grey rat familiar named Beko
   - (003) Reference to The Sword Kladnetz?